 Cliff Hawley grew up on a small ranch in Lincoln, CA and discovered a love of birds at 14 when he found a male Vermilion Flycatcher in his yard.
 He has been birding for over 20 years.
 He’s a field trip leader for local Audubon groups and a board member with the Central Valley Bird Club.
 He lives and works in Sacramento with his wife and daughter.

 Katie is owner, farmer and florist of her business, Flower Mama.
 She grows over 50 varieties of flowers at The Collins Farm and arranges them for weekly bouquet subscriptions, daily deliveries, holidays, events and weddings.
 Katie is passionate about farming in an ecological way, so she does not till the soil and everything is grown organically.
-Katie farms most days with her two-year-old son and always has fresh flowers in her home.
+Katie farms most days with her young son and always has fresh flowers in her home.
 She believes that flowers are the easiest way to bring light, love, and joy to a home.

 Chris is founder and co-director of Elderberry Farms Native Plant Nursery, a board member of Sacramento Valley Chapter of California Native Plant Society, a representative to the American River Parkway Coalition and a representative to the Environmental Council of Sacramento (ECOS).
 She guest teaches at American River College and has a Bachelor’s degree in Social Welfare.
 Her interest in starting a nursery that did not use herbicides or pesticides began when she couldn’t find anyone that grew the local native plants that she found while hiking.